 This course will put what you’ve already learned into context.
 We’ll analyze how and why hardware hacks belong in scope of certain pen tests, and what that means to threat modeling and deliverables.
 We’ll build upon your basic skills and see how more advanced hardware and firmware analysis tells us more about the software vulnerabilities in a system.
 We’ll prototype some hardware exploits into compelling demos or helpful red-team tools.

 This course focuses on approaching hardware as part of a pentest or red team engagement, implementing advanced hardware hacks, and managing the hardware ‘problem’.
 This two-day course builds directly upon the skills covered in Physical Attacks on Embedded Systems - consider taking the two together for a complete 4 days.
 If you’ve already taken another class that covers the basics of embedded/IOT/hardware hacking, including UART, JTAG, and SPI, you should have sufficient background.

 This course targets a custom arm-based embedded device representative of a wide range of consumer electronics, medical devices, industrial control hardware, and mobile devices.
-This course builds directly on the content of Applied Physical Attacks on embedded Systems.
+This course builds directly on the content of Applied Physical Attacks 1: Embedded and IoT Systems.